Independence Heights, Houston: History

 Black families started to migrate to Northern Houston known as the Independence Heights around 1908.
 The area was developed by Wright Land Company, and consisted of small wood-frame houses, purchased by the residents.
 Many of the houses were built by black contractors who lived in the area.

-On January 25, 1915, Independence Heights, with a population of nearly 600 was incorporated, becoming the first African American municipality in Texas.
-George O. Burgess, a lawyer born in Milligan Texas 1876, was elected as the 1st Mayor of Independence Heights.
-Burgess Hall, named today located at 700 E. 34th Street was the City Hall-Courthouse until 1919.
+Independence Heights became the first African American municipality in Texas when it was incorporated on January 25, 1915 with a population of nearly 600.
+Several of the residents worked in Houston, some of the residents worked in the Houston Heights, and some residents worked in other areas.
+The city had 715 residents in 1920.
+George O. Burgess, a lawyer born in Milligan Texas in 1876, was elected its first mayor.
+Burgess Hall, located at 700 E. 34th Street, was the City Hall and Courthouse until 1919.
 City improvements over the next few years included the shell paving of streets, plank sidewalks, and the installation of a municipal water system.

-On June 19, 1919, O. L. Hubbard became the second Mayor of Independence Heights.
-He served until 1925.
-Arthur L. McCullough became the third and final Mayor of Independence Heights.
-He served from 1925 to 1928.